vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

  ``/tests/test_pce_pj_executor.py``

 Here we briefly outlines the
-main parts of that workflow concentrating on the EasyPJ and skipping fragments that are common with the standard execution of EasyVVUQ.
+main parts of that workflow concentrating on the EasyVVUQ-QCGPJ and skipping fragments that are common with the standard execution of EasyVVUQ.

 .. code:: python